Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Introduction

-Two different strategies have been recently proposed in order to solve the incompressible Navier--Stokes equations together with no-slip boundary conditions at the surface of a spherical particle.
-Both make use of a homogeneous grid covering of the complete physical domain.
-The first,``Physalis'', which was developed by \cite{prosperetti-oguz:2001} and extended and used by \cite{naso-prosperetti:2010}, makes use of known analytic solutions to the Stokes equation for the boundary layer in the vicinity of the particle, in order to describe the velocity at the nearest surface points of the grid.
+``Physalis'', which was developed by \cite{prosperetti-oguz:2001} and extended and used by \cite{naso-prosperetti:2010}, makes use of known analytic solutions to the Stokes equation for the boundary layer in the vicinity of the particle, in order to describe the velocity at the nearest surface points of the grid.
 Iteratively, the analytic solution and the solution on the homogeneous grid are matched.
 An advantage of this strategy is that the no-slip condition is imposed in an exact manner.
 However, improvement are required in order to achieve very-large Reynolds number carrier flows \citep[the value $\Rel = 20$ of the Taylor-microscale Reynolds number was chosen in][]{naso-prosperetti:2010}.
-The other recently developed approach consists in using and matching two different grids.
+Another recently developed approach consists in using and matching two different grids.
 A spherical one encloses the particle surface and is designed to resolve the boundary layer and a second homogeneous grid covers the entire domain.
 This ``Overset Grid'' technique proposed by \cite{burton-eaton:2005} uses a third-order interpolation to transfer values from one grid to the other in order to couple the two solutions.
 This method was shown to reproduce very accurately experimental measurements of the drag coefficient at a particle Reynolds number of $\Rep = 20$.
 In turbulent settings, this method was used with a Reynolds number $\Rel = 32$.
+Finally, we note that \cite{Yeo-dong-etal:2010} uses a force coupling method based on a low-order, finite force multipole representation for the influence of the particles in the flow.
+This efficient approach is limited to rather low particle Reynolds number of less than 20.
+Most of these approaches are at the moment limited to rather small carrier-flow Reynolds numbers.
+We propose here to use a method that allows one to reach much higher Reynolds numbers.
+It follows the approach of \cite{goldstein1993modeling} who used an immersed boundary approach together with a spectral solver.
+However, as \cite{mohd1997simulations}, we combine here a spectral method with direct forcing instead of a feedback scheme \`a la \cite{peskin1977numerical}.
+Note that such a direct-forcing approach has recently been used by \cite{uhlmann:2005} together with a finite-difference method.